bredele/es6-before-after/mixin-clone/readme.md

 # Object assign

-THe new object `assign` method allows to copy the values of all enumerable own properties from one object to an other.
+The new object `assign` method allows to copy the values of all enumerable own properties from one object to an other.

 ## clone